ParallelMaths/parallel/pages/8-08-computer-music.md

 ## 4. Where do trees get their mass from?

 Veritasium is a YouTube channel run by Derek Muller.
-If often asks apparently easy question, and then explore the misunderstandings that many adults have on the topic.
+It often asks apparently easy questions, and then explores the misunderstandings that many adults have on the topic.
 In this episode, Muller asks: “Where trees get their mass from?”

 Before watching the video, have a think about how you would answer this question.